Primary vs. Secondary Sources

 Many of our journal databases offer the ability to limit to peer reviewed sources.
 You may wish to take advantage of this feature to pull out some of the best scholarship that matches your search.

-to find out if they are peer-reviewed, please see Is It Peer-Reviewed?which is maintained by Karen Lamson of MCPHS University.
+For more information about evaluating sources to find out if they are peer-reviewed, please see Is It Peer-Reviewed?, which is maintained by Karen Lamson of MCPHS University.